Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 With the majority of rate hikes (hopefully) behind us, talk to your expert broker about whether a variable rate makes more sense than a fixed-rate term this time around.

 Have you managed to weather these latest hikes with an ARM or a VRM product (adjusting vs. fixed payments)?
-You may not see any budget relief with a VRM when rates drop, but you'll pay off your mortgage faster as the amortization ticks down.
+If you have a VRM's fixed payments, you may not see any budget relief when rates drop, but you'll pay off your mortgage faster as the amortization ticks back down.

 Get unstuck, with great advice from a trusted expert.